 St John's - Marlborough

-We’re proud to be one of the top performing sixth forms nationally, and this success is the reason we have over 400 students in Year 12 & 13.
+We’re proud to be one of the top-performing sixth forms nationally, and this success is the reason we have over 400 students in Years 12 & 13.

 In addition to St John’s Outstanding OFSTED ranking, almost one in four students achieved at least AAB grades in academic subjects, and we have exceptional results in our vocational qualifications.
 We have an excellent record of success in applications to a wide range of universities including the most prestigious in the country.